Company Licensing and Registration

 The general process for electronic fingerprinting is:

-- Print and complete the FAST Pass form from TDI’s website, www.tdi.texas.gov/forms/form11.html.
+- Print and complete the FAST Pass form from TDI’s website, FAST Pass Form (for electronic fingerprint appointment).
 You will need information from the FAST Pass form to make your electronic fingerprint appointment.

-- Schedule an appointment to be electronic fingerprinted.
-You must schedule a fingerprint appointment by visiting www.L1enrollment.com or by calling 1-888-467-2080.
+- Schedule an appointment to be electronically fingerprinted.
+You must schedule a fingerprint appointment by visiting www.identogo.com (IdentoGO Centers By MorphoTrust USA, formally known as L-1 Enrollment) or by calling 1-888-467-2080.
 Pursuant to DPS requirements on the vendor, you will be photographed as part of the fingerprint process.
 You must pay the fee to the vendor in a manner that is acceptable to the vendor.
-All electronic fingerprint appointments must be made by DPS’ vendor, L1.
+All electronic fingerprint appointments must be made by DPS’ vendor.
 The vendor has 90+ Texas fingerprint locations.
 See the FAST Pass form for complete instructions to obtain an electronic fingerprint appointment.

 - Arrive at your scheduled appointment with your FAST Pass.
 After your fingerprints and photograph are taken, the technician will give you a receipt stating that you were fingerprinted.
 Do not throw away the receipt.
 You will not get a printed fingerprint card.
 Your fingerprints will be sent electronically to DPS and the FBI.